-Castes and Caste system in modem India have undergone a great change because ________ .
+Castes and the Caste system in modem India have undergone a great change because ________.

 Ans.
-Caste and caste system in modern India have undergone a great change because of education and urbanisation.
+Caste and caste system in modern India has undergone a great change because of education and urbanization.

 The Indian Constitution provides to all individuals and communities freedom to profess, practice and propagate any religion because India is a secular nation.